ismael-vergara/Kmer-Genome-Classifier/README.md

 </p>

 ## 📋 Project Overview
-This project was developed as part of the **"Programming Methodology"** subject of the **Computer Science and Mathematics** dual degree.
+This project was developed as part of the **"Programming Methodology"** subject of the **Computer Science and Mathematics** dual degree in the University of Granada.

 The main goal is to create a program capable of **analyzing and comparing genomes** from different species to identify similarities and differences between them.